majic79/Blender-AC3D/README.md

 In latest Blender versions mirror color is white per default, and that confused many users that what they exported would get totally emissive per default.

 ##Known Issues:
+If exporting when in Edit mode, it will not export the last edits done in Edit mode.
+Best is to export when in Object mode.

 ##Things to come:
 * I want to have an option to overwrite, or to prompt the operator if they want to overwrite textures on an export